Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Properties of moving striped patterns

-The wave vector $k_1$, which determines the periodicity of the stripe phase, also exhibits a dependence on $\px$, albeit much more gradually than the contrast does [see Figs.~\ref{fig:observables}(b1)-(b2)].
-This quantity is primarily governed by single-particle physics, with only minor corrections arising from interactions~\cite{Li2012a,Martone2021b}.
-By substituting the expressions derived in Appendixes into Eq.~\eqref{eq:soc_stripe_k1} one obtains the perturbative formula
+The optimal lengths of the mean condensation wave vector, $k_c$, and of the half stripe wave vector, $k_1$, also exhibit a dependence on $\px$, albeit much more gradually than the contrast does [see Figs.~\ref{fig:observables}(b1)-(b2) and~\ref{fig:observables}(c1)-(c2)].
+These quantities are primarily governed by single-particle physics, which predicts zero $k_c$ and $k_1$ equal to the wave vector $k_1^{\mathrm{SP}}$ characterizing the single-particle energy minima.
+However, interparticle interactions cause $k_c$ to acquire a small but finite value and $k_1$ to slightly deviate from $k_1^{\mathrm{SP}}$~\cite{Li2012a,Martone2021b}.
+Following the procedure illustrated in Appendix~\ref{sec:pert_method} one obtains the perturbative formulas